xatkit-bot-platform/xatkit/README.md

 Execute `xatkit/install-linux.sh`

-*Xatkit Tip: don't waste your time!*

-> This operation is only required the first time you install Xatkit

 3- Navigate to `xatkit/bin` and start the example digital assistant

 The example assistant is a basic web-based bot that greets users, it is defined in `xatkit/examples/GreetingsBot`.